-It isn’t that we don’t like Switzerland.
-We do, more and more!
 But one can only watch the flowers blooming and the birds singing for so long.
-We needed to head out for parts unknown, to visit places where people still commit the occasional petty crime, where trash is still occasionally tossed on the ground, and where the woods grow wild and unchecked.
-Somewhere different, somewhere new.
+We needed to head out for parts unknown, to visit places where people still commit the occasional petty crime, where houses don’t all look alike, and where the woods grow wild and unchecked.

 During one last check of the house, we found Brisco contentedly hanging out in a kitchen cupboard where we’d accidentally locked him while packing.
 It really was an accident this time.
-With that, we were out the door and headed for parts largely unknown.
+And with that, we were out the door and headed for parts largely unknown.

 We didn’t have much of an itinerary except that we were planning to be in Madrid late the following night.
 A friend, AG, had invited us to stay with her and her parents’ at their place in the city for a few days.
 The same friend had sent us a list of things we could do while in Madrid if we were interested, as well as a few suggestions for sites she recommended in Spain along the way – notably Burgos Cathedral and Basque Country in the north.

 With her suggestions in mind, we set a course for Spain by way of the west coast of France.
 This meant driving around Lac Léman (Lake Geneva) to enter France near Geneva.